ruuda/squiller/docs/annotating-queries.md

 ## Tuple result types

 The result type can be a tuple.
 In this case, the number of columns that the query returns should match the arity of the tuple.
-Querybinder does not verify this.
+Squiller does not verify this.
 For example, for the following query it would generate code that fails at runtime, because it tries to access a non-existent third column: